The below editorial is an excerpt from our full review.

 Toyota's Proace Electric is the Japanese brand's version of a shared Stellantis Group mid-sized LCV design, but it now comes with a smarter look and a longer driving range from the 75kWh battery.
 Charging times are competitive and although there's just a single body shape, load area practicality is generally uncompromised by the full-battery powertrain and there's a class-leading warranty.

-Backgroundword count: 149
+Backgroundword count: 145

 It took Toyota until 2021 to launch an electric vehicle in the UK.
 Surprisingly, it wasn't a car.
 And even more surprisingly, it wasn't a Toyota-engineered product either.
 But the Proace Electric mid-sized van is well worthy of your attention, especially in this updated form.
 Like a conventional diesel Proace, it shares its design with rival Stellantis Group models.
 What's on offer here is basically the same as you get with the Citroen e-Dispatch, the Peugeot E-Expert, the Vauxhall Vivaro Electric and the Fiat E-Scudo.
-We say 'basically the same' because there are some key differences here, some good, some not.
+We say 'basically the same' because there are some key differences here.
 On the good side is a 10 year Toyota warranty that embarrasses the 3 year packages you get from this Proace Electric model's cousins.
-Not so good is the single body style option, but you do get a choice of two battery packs.
+Not so good is the single body height option, but you do get a choice of two battery packs.
 Let's take a closer look.

-Engines and Tech Specword count: 227
+Engines and Tech Specword count: 228

 To see the full road test text contact us on 0330 0020 227